-Business Continuity Planning at Warwick
+Business Continuity Planning Cycle

-In formulating their plans, departments should consider which academic departments or central services they would depend on to regain full functionality.
-This could include departments with which they share teaching or key research partnerships, or central services such as ITS or Estates.
-More generally, it is useful to identify requirements for each essential function in terms of:
+In formulating their BC plan, departments should consider which academic departments or central services they would depend upon to regain full functionality.
+This could include departments with which they share teaching or research partnerships, or central services such as ITS or Estates.
+It is also important to consider external stakeholders as well as key suppliers of goods and services.

 - Technology/ Systems